Find singing lessons near you in Springfield, MO

 Show more

-Stephanie taught 13 days ago
+Stephanie taught about 2 months ago

 The Student and Tutor focused on singing techniques for musical theatre, using the song 'Popular' as a practical example.
 They practiced vocal warm-ups, breath support, enunciation, and specific lyrical delivery methods.
 The Student will practice the song for the next lesson.